andreasRu/Lucee-Tricks-And-Cheats/README.md

 Just a bunch of snippets

 ## Get Server Web Context Information
-Sometimes you don't know where is the web-context placed.
+Sometimes you're not sure where the web/server context is, e.g. when you've moved the context out of the document root.
 Throw this snippet somewhere into your code and run it!
 ```JavaScript
 <cfscript>
 /**